Michiru0206/abmweb/README.md

         * [Install MySQL 8](https://dev.mysql.com/downloads/mysql)
         * [Install Ruby 3.1.1](https://mac.install.guide/ruby/index.html)

     Check your version of Ruby before you go to the next step.
 On the terminal, change directory (`cd abmweb`) and then do `ruby -v`.
+You should have Ruby 3.1.1.

 3. Install essential gems
     - Disable gem docs
-    - Install Rails 6.1.5
+    - Install **Rails 6.1.5**
     - Install MySQL gem
     - Install all the required gems